hirosystems/docs/docs/tutorials/sending-tokens.md

 node --version
 ```

-You should also complete the [Managing accounts tutorial](https://docs.stacks.co/understand-stacks/managing-accounts).
+You should also complete the [Accounts Tutorial](https://docs.stacks.co/docs/understand-stacks/accounts).
 The following steps assume we have access to an existing Stacks 2.0 account.

 ## Step 1: Installing libraries